MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 #### Microsoft Entra ID identities

 Where possible, [use Microsoft Entra ID identities to control access to Azure virtual machines](/entra/identity/devices/howto-vm-sign-in-azure-ad-windows).
-Use Microsoft Entra ID instead of local authentication to provide access, such as Microsoft Entra Conditional Access, audit logging, and Microsoft Entra multifactor authentication, to services.
+Use Microsoft Entra ID instead of local authentication to provide access, such as Microsoft Entra Conditional Access, audit logging, and Microsoft Entra multifactor authentication (MFA), to services.
 This configuration reduces the risk of attackers exploiting insecure local authentication services.
 For more information, see [Log into a Linux virtual machine in Azure by using Microsoft Entra ID and OpenSSH](/entra/identity/devices/howto-vm-sign-in-azure-ad-linux).

 #### Microsoft identity platform